stephengold/Acorus/README.md

 A help node is displayed.
 It indicates which hotkey is bound to each action.

-There is a single `InputMode`, which binds 4 hotkeys to 4 different actions.
+There is a single `InputMode`, which binds 2 hotkeys to 2 different actions.
-The bindings emulate the behavior of a `SimpleApplication`:
+These bindings emulate the behavior of a `SimpleApplication`:
-+ the Esc hotkey, to exit the application
++ the Esc hotkey, to exit the application, and
-+ 2 hotkeys (C and M on "US" QWERTY keyboards), to print the camera position and memory statistics to the console, and
-+ a hotkey (PrtSc or ScrLk or SysRq) to capture a screenshot to a file.
++ a hotkey (either PrtSc or ScrLk or SysRq) to capture a screenshot to a file.

 NOTE: If `ActionApplication` doesn't find a `ScreenshotAppState` during startup, it attaches one.